 Similar to shifting on a bicycle, the damper can make it feel like you’re strolling downhill or trudging up a steep vertical cliff.
 The damper setting affects how much airflow is allowed into the fan, and though it’s similar to what’s used on the Rower and SkiErg, each turn of the damper wheel causes a much more dramatic change to the feel of the ride than on Concept2’s other ergometers.

-Someone who cycles often will likely be used to a large amount of shifting options, but the general consumer likes simplicity.
-The damper Concept2 has used on the BikeErg is customizable enough to satisfy the enthusiast, yet simple enough to encourage the average user to jump on for a good sweat.
+Someone who cycles often will likely be used to a large number of shifting options, but the general consumer likes simplicity.
+The damper Concept2 uses on the BikeErg is customizable enough to satisfy the enthusiast, yet simple enough to encourage the average user to jump on for a good sweat.

 The internals of the BikeErg are yet another thing that places the BikeErg above traditional air bikes.
 If you’ve consistently used an air bike, you may have realized their shortcomings in quality control and complexity.